linear-b/gitstream/docs/gitlab-installation.md

             ├─ .gitlab-ci.yml
             ├─ gitstream.cm
             ```
+## Install gitStream App
+!!!
+Warning "Install gitStream"
+    The last step of the process is to install the gitStream app to your [GitLab organization](https://api.gitstream.cm/auth/grant/gitlab){ .md-button }.

 !!! info "gitStream will now do these two things."
         When a PR is created or changed, apply or update a label that provides an estimated time to review.
         ![Estimated Review Time label](automations/provide-estimated-time-to-review/provide_estimated_time_to_review.png)